Passengers on German train overpower attacker who wounded 5

 The train was traveling near the western city of Aachen when the man began attacking fellow passengers “randomly and arbitrarily,” state interior minister Herbert Reul said, according to the news agency dpa.

 The motive for the attack was under investigation.
+Authorities were investigating the possibility of an extremist motive but hadn’t confirmed it, Reul said.

 The wounded were being treated at local hospitals and none of them was in life-threatening condition, police said.

 There were about 270 passengers on the train, Reul said.
 A police officer who happened to be among the passengers overpowered the 31-year-old suspect with the help of two other passengers, state police said.